Paul Musselwhite

 Paul Stephen Musselwhite (born 22 December 1968) is an English former professional footballer who played as a goalkeeper and is the goalkeeping coach at club Scunthorpe United.
 He made 692 appearances in the league and 815 appearances in all competitions.

 Musselwhite began his career with Portsmouth before joining Scunthorpe United in March 1988.
 He played 132 league matches for the club, as Scunthorpe suffered numerous play-off defeats before he was sold to Port Vale in July 1992 for a £17,500 fee.
 He spent the next eight years with Vale and played 312 league matches in what was one of the most successful periods in the club's history.
 He kept goal in the 1993 Football League Trophy final victory and helped the club to win promotion out of the Second Division in 1993–94.
 In August 2000, he joined Sheffield Wednesday before moving on to Hull City the next month.
 He helped the club win promotion out of the Third Division in 2003–04 before he returned to Scunthorpe in June 2004.
 He helped Scunthorpe to win promotion out of League Two in 2004–05, before he dropped into the Conference South in May 2006 to sign with Eastleigh.
 He spent brief spells at Kettering Town, Port Vale, and Harrogate Town before he kept goal for Gateshead as the club won promotion from the Northern Premier League Premier Division to the Conference Premier after two successive play-off successes.
 He then took up coaching with Lincoln City between 2009 and 2011 before switching to York City in June 2011.
 He was on the bench for York as they won the 2012 Conference Premier play-off final.

 Playing career

 Early career

 Born in Portsmouth, Hampshire, Musselwhite started his career at his hometown club, Portsmouth, as an apprentice in the club's youth system before signing a professional contract on 1 December 1986.
-However, he did not make any appearances for the club in the first team, and on 21 March 1988 moved to Fourth Division club Scunthorpe United on a free transfer.
+However, he did not make any appearances for the club in the first team due to the consistency of record-breaking goalkeeper Alan Knight.
+On 21 March 1988, Musselwhite moved to Fourth Division club Scunthorpe United on a free transfer.